Waseda University: History

 Much of the campus was destroyed in the fire bombings of Tokyo during World War II, but the university was rebuilt and reopened by 1949.
 It has grown to become a comprehensive university with two senior high schools and school of art and architecture.

 On 12 June 1950, sixty police raided Waseda University and seized copies of a Communist-inspired open letter to General MacArthur.
 The open letter to MacArthur was once read at a Communist-sponsored rally a week earlier.
 The letter demanded a peace treaty for Japan that would include Russia and Communist China, withdrawal of occupation forces, and the release of eight Japanese sent to prison for assaulting five U.S. soldiers at a Communist rally.
 A police official said most Waseda meetings would be banned in the future because "political elements" might try to utilize them.
 Yuichi Eshima, Vice-chairman of the Students Autonomy Society, said the police action "stupefied" students and professors, and that "This is worse than the prewar peace preservation measures."

+In 1993, President of the United States Bill Clinton visited Waseda University and mentioned that the university is a center of academic excellence and a training ground for Japan's distinguished leaders.